John Sebastian Marlowe Ward

 John Sebastian Marlow Ward (22 December 1885 – 1949) was an English author who published widely on the subject of Freemasonry and esotericism.
 He was also the leader of a Christian sect, and the founder of the Abbey Folk Park, the earliest example of a folk park in Britain.

 He was born in what is now Belize.
 In 1908 he graduated from the University of Cambridge with honours in history, following in the footsteps of his father, Herbert Ward, who also had studied history before entering the priesthood of the Anglican Church.

 John Ward became a prolific and sometimes controversial writer on a wide variety of topics.
 He made contributions to the history of Freemasonry and other secret societies.
-He was also a psychic medium or spiritualist, a prominent churchman and is still seen by some as a mystic and modern-day prophet.
+He was also a spiritualist medium, a prominent churchman and is still seen by some as a mystic and modern-day prophet.

 Biography

 Early life

 Born in British Honduras on 22 December 1885, Ward was the son of an Anglican clergyman, Herbert Marlow Ward.
 In 1888, the family returned to England, where Ward was educated at Colet Court, Merchant Taylors and Charterhouse.
 Proceeding to study History at Trinity Hall, a part of the University of Cambridge, he subsequently travelled around East Asia for many years, working as the headmaster of a Church of England school in Burma and then as the Principal Officer of Customs in Lower Burma.
 While working in the country, he spent much of his time studying Chinese secret societies, and with W.G.
 Stirling co-wrote a definitive book on the subject, The Hung Society: or the Society of Heaven and Earth, published in 1925 by the Baskerville Press.